 McDuffie County continues to strive to seek new developers and industries within the community.
-During 2022, McDuffie County issued permits for a Starbucks, Shine On Car Wash, AM/PM Convenient Store and Mavis Tire Shop.
+During 2023, McDuffie County issued permits for a Dairy Queen, Tidal Wave Car Wash, Molly's and Thomson Travel Center, both which are convenient stores, Smile Storage Facility and Thomson Retail Center, which will contain multiple businesses.
 All of these permits were for new developments.
-Two buildings were renovated for a Big Lots and Harbor Freight.
-Two new manufacturing companies built additions to their current operations and a large nursery in the County added an addition to their facility.
-McDuffie County is currently experiencing an upward trend of economic growth.
+Advanced Auto manufacturing built an addition to their current facility.
+McDuffie County is currently experiencing an upward trend of economic growth, along with new housing developments.

 McDuffie County is making every effort to keep the unemployment rate low.
-The unemployment rate as of December, 2022 was 4.1% compared to December, 2021 of 5.2%.
+The unemployment rate as of December, 2023 was 4.2% compared to December, 2022 of 4.1%.

-Budget Highlights for the Fiscal Year Ending December 31, 2022
+Budget Highlights for the Fiscal Year Ending December 31, 2023

-- The County was able to use the same millage rate as the previous budget year to balance the 2022 budget. - Big Hart and Raysville Campgrounds continues to be a tourist attraction for those wanting to enjoy the lake and outdoors with approximately 11,307 reservations made during 2022. - McDuffie County received American Rescue Plan Act Funds in the amount of \$4,139,606, and a Broadband Infrastructure Grant in the amount of \$3,817,531.
+- The County was able to use the same millage rate as the previous budget year to balance the 2023 budget. - Big Hart and Raysville Campgrounds continues to be a tourist attraction for those wanting to enjoy the lake and outdoors with approximately 10,749 reservations made during 2023. - McDuffie County received American Rescue Plan Act Funds in the amount of \$4,139,606, and a Broadband Infrastructure Grant in the amount of \$3,817,35.
 These funds have been allocated for a county-wide broadband project.
+This project was included in the 2023 budget and is expected to be completed in 2024.